Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/modes.rst

    The Mode select menu.

-*Modes* are a object-oriented feature, that mean that the available modes vary depending on the selected active object's type -- most of them only enable the default *Object Mode* (like cameras, lamps, etc.).
+*Modes* are an object-oriented feature, that means that the available modes vary depending on the selected active object's type -- most of them only enable the default *Object Mode* (like cameras, lamps, etc.).

 Each mode is designed to edit an aspect of the selected object.
 See Tab. :ref:`tab-view3d-modes` below for details.

-You set the current mode in the *Mode* selector of *3D View* header (see Fig. :ref:`fig-view3d-mode-select`).
+You set the current mode in the *Mode* selector of 3D View header (see Fig. :ref:`fig-view3d-mode-select`).

 .. container:: lead

    .. clear

 Modes might affect many things in Blender:

 - They can modify the panels and/or controls available in some Properties editor tabs.
-- They can modify the behavior of the whole editor, like e.g. the *UV Editor* and *3D View*.
+- They can modify the behavior of the whole editor, like e.g. the UV Editor and 3D View.
 - They can modify the available header tools (menus and/or menu entries, as well as other controls...).
-For example, in the *3D View* editor, the *Object* menu in *Object Mode* changes to a *Mesh* menu in *Edit Mode* (with an active mesh object!), and a *Paint* menu in *Vertex Paint Mode*...
+For example, in the 3D View editor, the *Object* menu in Object Mode changes to a *Mesh* menu in Edit Mode (with an active mesh object!), and a *Paint* menu in Vertex Paint Mode...

 .. _tab-view3d-modes: